THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 David picked up this bad boy that electrocutes bugs.
 It’s pretty ingenious, and we’ve found it really helpful here.
 Since its summer, the bugs are a bit crazy.
 Fortunately, we aren’t dealing with no-see-ums.
 Most of the bugs are flies or mosquitoes.
 Our enclosure does a great job of keeping them out of the main salon and cockpit, but occasionally a bugger will get in and we fry it.
 Some of the flies around here are so big we fry them to disable and then squish them to kill them.

-We have two Camelbaks on board, one is stowed with our camping gear and one is pretty much out all the time.
+We have two hydration backpacks on board, and they are pretty much out all the time.
 Since we walk to places instead of drive, it’s good to have a supply of water available.
-Of course, we bring it with us for hiking and kayaking.
-And, instead of carrying a purse around, I just keep my important stuff in the Camelbak, which I can take out the reservoir if I just want to use it as a small backpack.
+Of course, we bring it with us for hiking.
+And, instead of carrying a purse around, I just keep my important stuff in the backpack, which I can take out the reservoir if I just want to use it as a small backpack.